FAQ

 How does the redaction work?

 Layered — by design, not one magic model.
-A regex pass catches UK-specific patterns: postcodes, National Insurance numbers, VAT numbers, IBANs, Luhn-validated payment cards, emails.
+A regex pass catches UK personal identifiers: postcodes, National Insurance and NHS numbers, VAT numbers, IBANs, Luhn-validated payment cards, emails.
 A local NER model catches person names, organisations, places, and money references.
-Your custom rule pack catches what only you know: client lists, matter codenames, project names from last quarter's CRM export.
+Pattern packs flag contextual business references — claim numbers, case refs, NHS client IDs, and similar — that could identify a client or matter.
+Your custom rule pack catches internal IDs, matter codenames, and project names only you would list.

 Findings merge into a single review screen.
 The user approves the sanitised prompt before anything leaves.
 Optionally, a small local model takes a second pass on ambiguous spans.
 We explain the pipeline openly on How it works — because "trust us, it's AI" is not a control.